celestiaorg/docs/developers/keplr.md

 This example is just for using Celestia configs.

-We still need to pass the Celestia network params for it.

-We can do it for both testnets in the following section.
+We still need to pass the Celestia network params for it and we will for both testnets in the following section.

 You can also test out the `Connect` button to add those params to your Keplr wallet.
 NOTE: You must have Keplr installed first.

+Try it out yourself:

+<AddNetworkKeplr :params="ARABICA_PARAMS"></AddNetworkKeplr>
+<AddNetworkKeplr :params="MOCHA_PARAMS"></AddNetworkKeplr>

-Behind the scenes, here are the parameters you will pass to the `AddNetworkKeplr`
+Behind the scenes, here are the parameters we are passing to the `AddNetworkKeplr`
 function:

 ::: code-group